msg4ashish/payroll-processing-system-standalone/README.md

 Alternately, the program can also be build and run from command line via maven commands like: mvn clean compile, mvn clean test

+## Output
+Application generates required 9 reports (csv file) at the path configured in ApplicationConstants file. public static final String OUTPUT_REPORTS_LOCATION = "C:\\TempData\\";

+Please change this value if we want to generate report at any other location.

 ## Code coverage
 Code coverage report can be viewed after running tests.
 Code coverage plugin comes pre-installed with Intellij, so